-1. Ensure you have your dog's attention and with your dog straight in front of you, say 'stay' and give your hand signal for 'stay' (hand held up with flat of your palm facing the dog).
-Reward almost immediately if the dog stays still.
+- Ensure you have your greyhound's attention and with your greyhound straight in front of you, say 'stay' and give your hand signal for 'stay' (hand held up with flat of your palm facing the greyhound).
+Reward almost immediately if the greyhound stays still.
 Repeat this a couple of times.
-Reward after one second of stillness, then work up to a count to two, then praise and reward your dog for not moving each time.

-2. Gradually build up the length of time your dog will stay directly in front of you, rewarding each time.

-3. Once your dog is reliably remaining in the 'stay position' directly in front of you, you can then start adding in some distance.
+Reward after one second of stillness, then work up to a count to two, then praise and reward your greyhound for not moving each time. - 2.
+Gradually build up the length of time your greyhound will stay directly in front of you, rewarding each time. - 3.
+Once your greyhound is reliably remaining in the 'stay position' directly in front of you, you can then start adding in some distance.
 Give your stay command and then step one foot backwards.
-Step back to your dog and reward.
-If your dog moves, repeat but step away more slowly, or reduce the size of your step backwards.

-4. Repeat over several sessions, gradually building up the distance from your dog until you can move further away and circle him.
-Remember to step back to your dog each time and praise and reward.
-5. Do not be tempted to call your dog out of the stay while your dog is learning this command.
-This helps ensure that your dog builds a solid stay, otherwise you will be rewarding him for the release and not staying still.
+Step back to your greyhound and reward.
+If your greyhound moves, repeat but step away more slowly, or reduce the size of your step backwards. - Repeat over several sessions, gradually building up the distance from your greyhound until you can move further away and circle them.
+Remember to step back to your greyhound each time and praise and reward. - 5.
+Do not be tempted to call your greyhound out of the stay while your greyhound is learning this command.
+This helps ensure that your greyhound builds a solid stay, otherwise you will be rewarding them for the release and not staying still.

 Don't be tempted to rush your training for 'stay'.
-Work on one element at a time such as the length of time, distance away from your dog, or level of distractions, before combining all three.
+Work on 1 element at a time such as the length of time, the distance away from your greyhound, or level of distractions, before combining all 3. ()